Is Notarizing for Relatives Permitted?

 If you notarize a document in which you would knowingly receive a financial benefit, and it’s prohibited under your state law, that could be a violation of the Notary Public Code of Professional Responsibility.
 You could incur fines and face severe penalties, or have legal action brought against you, and maybe even lose your notary license.
 And, that wouldn’t be covered under your bond insurance or errors and omissions insurance, especially if the act was intentionally permitted.
 So, it’s best to opt-out of that kind of transaction.

-How to Record a Family Member Notarization in your Journal
+How to Record a Family Member Notarization in Your Journal

 If your state allows you to notarize a relative’s document, the notarization is recorded in your journal the same way you would record a notarization for a non-relative.
 First, the relative is required to appear in person with their document.
 If your state allows “personally known to me” as an option to verify the relative’s identity, you can select this option in your journal or make a note of this identity type.

-If you don’t have this option, make sure the signer brings valid identification and record this information in your journal.
+If you don’t have this option, make sure the signer brings valid identification and records this information in your journal.
 Second, you should record the location and date of notarization, the type of notarization, the signature fee (if you are collecting one), and lastly, have the relative sign the journal entry.
 Again, as long as your state allows for notarizations for a relative, be sure to scan the entire document to be notarized and ensure that you have no benefit gain or are named in the document.

 Another notary signing that may raise questions as a notary is whether or not you can notarize a minor’s signature.
 We answer that question in our article, Can you notarize a Minor’s signature.